 CVS master files consist of a header section describing symbols and attributes, followed by a set of deltas (add-delete/change sequences) one per revision number.

-The analysis stage uses a yacc/lex grammar to parse headers in CVS files, and custom code to integrate their delta sequences into sequences of whole-file snaphots corresponding to each delta.
+The analysis stage uses a yacc/lex grammar to parse headers in CVS files, and custom code to integrate their delta sequences into sequences of whole-file snapshots corresponding to each delta.
 These snapshots are stashed in a temporary directory, later to become blobs in the fast-export stream.

 A consequence is that the code is tied to Bison and Flex.
 In order for the parallelization to work, the CVS-master parser has to be fully re-entrant.
 Heirloom Yacc and Lex can’t do that.